“I don’t ever want another NICU parent to feel alone like I felt.”

 WHAT WE DO

 Our resources include virtual support groups, trained peer mentors for one-on-one support, in-hospital programs, podcasts, articles and social communities.
 All were designed with the emotional, physical and social needs of the whole NICU family – including siblings and grandparents.
 Our caring professional, experienced team comprised of NICU graduate and bereaved parents are trained as certified Peer Support Specialists through the state of Texas.
-These Ambassadors uses their personal and professional experiences to ensure all Hand to Hold programs and services work for our NICU families, at every step in the journey.
+These Family Support Specialists uses their personal and professional experiences to ensure all Hand to Hold programs and services work for our NICU families, at every step in the journey.

 Hand to Hold focuses our support, resources, and programs around four central strengths: